-For more detail on the information required under article 123-bis, paragraph 1, letter i) of the TUF regarding "agreements between the company and its directors... envisaging compensation in the case of resignation or dismissal without just cause or if their employment is terminated following a public takeover bid", please consult the "Annual Report on Remuneration", which is publicly available at the Company's headquarters and on its website (www.posteitaliane.it) pursuant to applicable laws and regulations.
+For more detail on the information required under article 123-bis, paragraph 1, letter i) of the TUF regarding "agreements between the company and its directors... envisaging compensation in the case of resignation or dismissal without just cause or if their employment is terminated following a public takeover bid", please consult the Report on remuneration, publicly available at the Company's headquarters and on its website (www.posteitaliane.it) pursuant to applicable laws and regulations.